Research Ethics Challenges & Road Ahead | Updated 2021

 - The fabrication is making up data or results and recording or reporting them without visiting the field area.

-- The falsification is manipulation research materials equipment or processes or changing or omitting data or result such that the research is not accurately represented in
+- The falsification is the manipulation of research materials equipment or processes or changing or omitting data or result such that the research is not accurately represented in

 Research Review, SOP & Ethics committee-

-- Ethics committee should operate and define a well-structured SOP for the review process and other task research-oriented tasks.
+- The ethics committee should operate and define a well-structured SOP for the review process and other task research-oriented tasks.

 The Key Term plagiarism